dev-Dasan2000/SpiritX_Dev_Dominators_01/README.md

 npx prisma migrate dev
 ```

-Alternatively, if there is a database dump file, restore it using:
+Alternatively, if ther is a database dump file, restore it using:

 ```bash
 psql -U your_username -d your_database_name -f path/to/dumpfile.sql
 ```

 ##  3. Start the Development Servers

 Open two terminals and follow these steps: